clojuredocs/guides/articles/tutorials/basic_web_development.md

 This guide covers building a simple web-application using common Clojure libraries.
-When you're done working through it, you'll have a working little webapp that displays some (x, y) locations from a database.
+When you're done working through it, you'll have a little webapp that displays some (x, y) locations from a database, letting you add more locations as well.

 It's assumed that you're already a little familiar with Clojure.
 If not, see the [Getting Started](getting_started.html) and